lingaoliu105/Geometric-Image-Generation/readme.md

     | Field Name | Accepted Values | Meaning |
     | ---------- | --------------- | ------- |
     | TBD        | TBD             | TBD     |

+### Output Format

+The generated images will be stored in `/my_dataset`, together with `label.json` which contains data annotations to the images, following COCO format.

+The images and corresponding